-For guidance signs which have rectangular shapes, we detect

-four boundary line segments.
-Boundary detection is done by a simple vertical and horizontal projection of edges, as shown in Fig. 9.
+For rectangular shapes such as guidance signs, we detect four boundary line segments.
+As shown in Fig. 5, we extract vertical (horizontal) edges, project them to the xaxis (y axis) to generate a histogram, and detect peaks in the histogram in order to determine boundary lines.
 Sometimes four surrounding line segments are not fully detected due to, for example, strong edges of a near object in the image.
 In such a case, if we have at least one strong line segment, we predict the position of other segments and try to find them with a low threshold for edge detection.
-Fig. 10 shows detection results of guidance sign candidates.
+Fig.